maisha0055/Residential-Evil/README.md

 - Defeat mannequins ghosts to progress through the level and unlock the door.
 - Each level grows more difficult, and the game can be restarted using R.

-Working on this project strengthened my skills in understanding 3D graphics programming with Python and OpenGL.
-I also learned to manage complex game states, object interactions, and performance optimizations while maintaining a playable and interactive environment.
-This project improved my problem-solving skills, algorithmic thinking, and attention to visual detail.